mariomuja/bookkeeping/screenshots/README.md

 # Screenshots

-This folder contains screenshots of the main features of BookKeeper Pro.
+This folder contains screenshots of the main features of International Bookkeeping.

 ## How to Create Screenshots